surajy1/Basic-data-structures-and-algorithms/Sorting/README.md

 // TC: O(n + (n-1) + (n-2) + (n-3) +...+ 2 + 1)
 // 	=> O((n * (n+1))/2)
 // TC: O(pow(n, 2)), for worst and average cases
-//     O(n), for sorted arrays, where n is the number of elements in the array
+//     O(n), for best case (sorted arrays), where n is the number of elements in the array
 ```

 ## Reference